This article guides you through using our Send to TV feature to display a Geckoboard dashboard on a Raspberry Pi.

 - Micro SD card

-- The Raspberry Pi needs a micro SD card (freshly formatted is best) with a capacity of at least 8 GB to store all its files and the Raspbian operating system.
+- The Raspberry Pi needs a micro SD card (freshly formatted is best) with a capacity of at least 8 GB to store all its files and the Raspberry Pi OS.
 Depending on your setup, you might also need a Micro SD Adapter (this looks like a regular-sized SD card with a slot in it for the micro SD card) and a USB powered SD card reader.

 - Keyboard and mouse